SestoAle/PhdAngular/README.md

 # PhdAngular

-The Idea was to make an User Interface Angular 2+ for the management of PhD Programs.
+The project aims to make an User Interface Angular 2+ for the management of PhD Programs.

 This interface is based on a back-end already created - but not complete - that will